dapgx/justscript/delete/README.md

 # What is this script?

-So, i just tired to delete every log manual one by one.
-Then i create this script to automate it.
-This script will delete every log file in the specified directory.
-Just edit the directories (line 54).
-You just specify what directory, month, and year.

-For example, this script will delete every log file in /home/ubuntu/environment/dump/

-log-example.2023-10-11.log
-log-example.2023_10_11.log

-every file contains <year>-<month>- and <year>_<month>_

-month = 01 (01 for january, 02 for february and so on)
-year = 2023

-idk what i said and i don't know if you understand, but yeah, automation.
+So, what is this script.
+I was tired of manually deleting Tableau logs one by one, so I created this script to automate the process.
+With this script, all I have to do is run it and specify the directory, month, and year.
+What sets this script apart is its accidental log deletion protection.
+It won't delete logs from the current month and year.
+For instance, if I run this script in October 2023, it won't touch any logs created in October 2023.
+I can safely delete those logs in November 2023 or later.